hamaluik/blog.hamaluik.ca/posts/2015-03-30-creating-a-code-profiler-in-haxe-using-macros.md

 ### Injecting the `endProfile` Code

 Injecting the `endProfile` code is a little bit more complicated than simply prepending (or in the "end" case: appending) a statement as we did for the `startProfile` code, though the principle is largely the same.
 The difference is that now we have to loop through the remaining expressions and replace return expressions by the special `endProfile` block we defined earlier.
-However this involves more than simply iterating through the expressions&mdash;some expressions within the function will more than likely be blocks, or if statements, or some other encapsulating expression that we will need to step into to search for a return statement.
+However this involves more than simply iterating through the expressions—some expressions within the function will more than likely be blocks, or if statements, or some other encapsulating expression that we will need to step into to search for a return statement.
 This is a perfect candidate for [recursion](http://en.wikipedia.org/wiki/Recursion).
 To perform this recursive search, we will create a function called `replaceExpressionReturn` (I'm terrible at names, I get it).
 It will be called to replace the entire function's expression as such:

 ```haxe
 // yup, found a method!